Great Fire of 1910: Damage

-In Idaho, one third of the town of Wallace was burned to the ground, with an estimated $1 million in damage (equivalent to $31,490,000 in 2023).
+In Idaho, one-third of the town of Wallace was burned to the ground, with an estimated $1 million in damage (equivalent to $31,490,000 in 2023).
 Passenger trains evacuated thousands of Wallace residents to Spokane and Missoula.
 Another train with 1,000 people from Avery took refuge in a tunnel after racing across a burning trestle.
 Other towns with severe damage included Burke, Kellogg, Murray, and Osburn, all in Idaho.
 The towns of Avery, Saltese (MT), as well as a major part of Wallace, were saved by backfires.
-The smoke from the fire went as far to the east as New York City, and as far south as Dallas.
+Smoke from the fire reportedly traveled as far to the east as New York City, and as far south as Dallas.

 Legacy

 The Great Fire of 1910 cemented and shaped the U.S. Forest Service, which at the time was a newly established department on the verge of cancellation, facing opposition from mining and forestry interests.
 Before the epic conflagration, there were many debates about the best way to handle forest fires—whether to let them burn because they were a part of nature and were expensive to fight, or to fight them in order to protect the forests.

 The Forest Service had instituted a policy of extinguishing all fires as quickly as possible in 1908.
-That strategy was called into question after the Great Fire, but Fire Chief Henry Graves, the second Chief Forester for the Forest Service, doubled down following the Big Blow Up, calling for a more aggressive fire prevention policy.
+That strategy was called into question after the Great Fire, but Fire Chief Henry Graves, the second Chief Forester for the Forest Service, doubled down following the Big Burn, calling for a more aggressive fire prevention policy.
 He launched a campaign to remove fire from the landscape.
 His efforts would lead to the creation of the Weeks Act, which called for cooperation among federal, state and private agencies to address fire protection.
 The Weeks Act has been credited with saving nearly 20 million acres of forestland.

-One of the people who fought the fire, Ferdinand Silcox, went on to become the fifth chief of the forest service.
-Influenced by the devastation of the Big Blowup, Silcox promoted the "10 a.m." policy, with the goal of suppressing all fires by 10 a.m. of the day following their report.
+One of the people who fought the fire, Ferdinand Silcox, went on to become the fifth chief of the Forest Service.
+Influenced by the devastation of the Big Burn, Silcox promoted the "10 a.m." policy, with the goal of suppressing all fires by 10 a.m. of the day following their report.
 It was decided that the Forest Service was to prevent and battle every wildfire.